jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) the vehicle be moved to a place of safety approved by the officer and be kept stopped at that place—

 ### 128A Enforcement officer's powers in respect of non-complying small passenger service vehicles
-An enforcement officer who is in uniform or who produces evidence of identity as an enforcement officer may direct the driver of any small passenger service vehicle that is not in compliance with section 30B or any rule or regulation to cease making the vehicle available for hire and to remove the vehicle from any designated stand until such time as the vehicle is in compliance with the regulations or the rules.
+An enforcement officer who is in uniform or who produces evidence of identity as an enforcement officer may direct the driver of any small passenger service vehicle that is not in compliance with any rule or regulation to cease making the vehicle available for hire and to remove the vehicle from any designated stand until such time as the vehicle is in compliance with the regulations or the rules.

 ### 128B Enforcement officer's powers in respect of non-complying vehicle recovery service vehicles
 Any enforcement officer who is in uniform or who produces evidence of identity as an enforcement officer may direct the driver of any vehicle recovery service vehicle that is not in compliance with any rule or regulation to cease making the vehicle available for towing or carrying until such time as the vehicle is in compliance with the rules or regulations.